BBC Symphony Orchestra: 1960s to 1980s

-In 1959, the BBC appointed William Glock as controller of music for the BBC.
+In 1959, the BBC appointed William Glock as controller of music.
 During Glock's tenure, the profile and fortunes of the BBC SO began to rise.
 Glock engaged Antal Doráti as the orchestra's principal conductor.
 Heyworth judged that Doráti raised standards of playing and brought new vigour to the programmes in his four years in charge (1962–1966).
 Doráti was convinced that the orchestra was stultified by concentrating on studio broadcasts, as it did except during the Proms season.
 He strove to free players from "slavery to the microphone", and Glock promoted a regular series of concerts at the Festival Hall.
 The music critic Tom Sutcliffe later wrote that Doráti and his successors, Colin Davis (1967–71), Pierre Boulez (1971–75) and Gennady Rozhdestvensky (1978–81) had been partly successful in improving playing standards, but had not brought the orchestra up to its original level of distinction.